The other day I was running round a lake. As I ran I felt a sense of well-being build. It reached a surprisingly intense crescendo of euphoria.

 Running gives me most of the things I was looking for in heroin.

 Another quick hit of science.
 There’s this stuff called BDNF (brain-derived neurotrophic factor) that stimulates the growth of new neural connections and brain cells.
 It’s basically brain fertiliser.
-In early recovery we have a deficit of this stuff, which can result in urges to find new highs through risky behaviours or relapse.
+In early recovery people have a deficit of this stuff, which can result in urges to find new highs through risky behaviours or relapse.
 Aerobic exercise bumps up BDNF levels and plugs that deficit, facilitating a neural makeover conducive to recovery.

 Running has given me a newfound respect for myself and my health that has spilled over into other areas of my life.
 I have completely overhauled my diet.
 These changes could be summarised as follows: